dfed/SafeDI/README.md

     public var body: some Scene {
         WindowGroup {
             if let user = userService.user {
-                // Returns a new instance of a `LoggedInContentView`. loggedInContentViewInstantiator.instantiate(user)
+                // Returns a new instance of a `LoggedInContentView` that has a forwarded, non-optional User property. loggedInContentViewInstantiator.instantiate(user)
             } else {
                 // Returns a new instance of a `LoggedOutContentView`.